BradyBlackley/mtg_collector_app/mtg/README.md

 Business Rules:
     User
     - UserId must be unique
-    - Username must not already exist
+    - Username must not already exist and must be less than 16 characters and must be greater than 3 characters
-    - Password must contain an uppercase, lowercase, number, special character (!@#$%^&*), a minimum of 10 characters
+    - Password must contain an uppercase, lowercase, number, special character (!@#$%^&*), and a minimum of 8 characters